6 WAYS TO STAY MOTIVATED

 I’m not saying but a bottle of Prosecco every time you run another Kilometer (I mean it’s not a bad idea actually) but find some way to capture those achievements.
 Buy yourself some flowers, treat yourself to a relaxing evening and a good soak in the bath, light some candles, buy the latest Elle Magazine.... you get the picture, and it doesn't need to be expensive either.

 One way I do this is to find something every week that I’m proud of.
-I make a note of it in my weekly planner and then keep them, fold them up and put them in a jar.
+I make a note of it in my weekly planner and then keep them.
 All of these tiny victories add up and when you’re feeling down – there’s no better way of perking yourself up than reminding yourself of all the things you achieved already.

 - Surround yourself with positivity